-GYN Oncology patients with a primary medical or surgical problems despite their GYN Oncology clinical history should be admitted to medicine and surgery respectively.
+GYN Oncology patients with a primary medical or surgical problem, non-related to, or cause by their GYN Oncology pathology, its treatment or management, should be admitted to medicine and surgery respectively.
 Any disagreements regarding the disposition of GYN Oncology patients should be resolved as per the escalation guidelines drawn at the beginning of this document.